-Statistician, currently at the WHO International Agency for Research on Cancer, focusing on multi-state modelling of NCDs and Bayesian hierarchical models for cancer risk.
+Statistician, currently at the WHO International Agency for Research on Cancer, focusing on Bayesian hierarchical models for cancer risk and survival analysis methods for the complex relationship of cancer with type 2 diabetes.

 Formerly at the University of Manchester, my research interests involve investigating the role modifiable lifestyle risk factors for cancer, in particular the 13 obesity-related cancers.
 These 13 obesity-related cancers make up 40% of all cancer diagnoses.
 You can hear more about projects that I am involved in which include the link between lifetime BMI histories and cancer risk here or the obesity and survival in bowel cancer patients.
 Additionally, I provide statistical modelling support to clinicians and academics conducting clinical cancer research.